Peter Kenneth Latz: Blind Moses: Aranda man of high degree and Christian evangelist (2014)

 This third book saw a move away from botanical topics to a work of pure biography.
-Moses Tjalkabota Uraiakuraia, a proud Western Aranda man, embraced the Christian faith after Lutheran missionaries entered his country in 1877.
-As a child growing up in Ntaria, Latz was deeply impressed by this 'man of high degree'.
-In this account of the extraordinary man's life, Latz draws on his lifetime of experience among the Aranda and gives the reader a rare insight into this fascinating life.
+Moses Tjalkabota Uraiakuraia, a Western Aranda man, embraced the Christian faith after Lutheran missionaries entered his country in 1877.
+As a child growing up in Ntaria, Latz was impressed by this 'man of high degree'.
+In this account of the extraordinary man's life, Latz draws on his lifetime of experience among the Aranda and gives the reader an insight into this life.

 Tough, Tantalizing or Tasty: Stories about Australian desert plants (2021)

-In his latest book, Latz returns to the plants of Central Australia which he loves so well.
-Tough, Tantalizing or Tasty is a selective field guide with the species accounts fleshed out with anecdotes from Peter's extensive travels and collecting expeditions across Australia's deserts.
-Once again, stories about the plants are buttressed by Latz's deep respect for Aboriginal peoples' knowledge and use of plants and the extensive work done by colleagues and botanists past and present.
-The book serves also as a call for greater academic attention for central Australian plants and ecosystems in general...
+This book is a selective field guide including anecdotes of Latz's experience traveling and collecting plants across the deserts of Central Australia.
+Included alongside Latz's personal notes are ethnobotanical roles of the included plants in Aboriginal Australian culture, and the work of botanists past and present.

 There are still more amazing plants to discover in the desert but so few botanists working here.
 There is much work to be done - endangered plants to protect, distributions to map, and important problems to solve, such as fire management, sustainable use and development of bush foods, to name a few.
 I urge you to explore Central Australia and its plants, make your own discoveries, develop your own ideas, generate your own stories and, most importantly, look after our Australian desert.